Hiyoochan/ASAP/Readme.md

-# ASAP: an Active and Sequential domain AdaPtation framework for medical image segmentation
+# ASAP: Actively and Sequentially AdaPtation the model for medical image segmentation